 By giving your interviewee a piece of paper with your value statement written on it - plain white paper and plain black font is fine.

-Then, ask your interviewee to read the value statement out loud, and to tell you her thoughts out loud.
+Then, ask your interviewee to read the value statement out loud, and to tell you their thoughts out loud.
 This step enables you to check for any confusion.

-You don’t want your interviewee to tell you about how amazing your offering is, only for her to find out that it’s not really what you’re offering in the first place!
+You don’t want your interviewee to tell you about how amazing your offering is, only for them to find out that it’s not really what you’re offering in the first place!

-After she finishes reading the statement out loud, ask your interviewee about her initial reaction.
-You want to check for her immediate gut reaction.
-Don’t let her filter it out or try to be rational.
+After they finish reading the statement out loud, ask your interviewee about their initial reaction.
+You want to check for their immediate gut reaction.
+Don’t let them filter it out or try to be rational.

 At this step, you’re looking for instinctive concerns such as “this seems too good to be true” or “I don’t trust what you’re offering.”
 Many products fail in the market because they seem like scams.